 What sets your company apart to potential candidates?
 Today’s technologists are looking to make a tangible impact on their coworkers, department, company, community, and the world at large.
 Programmers want to know that the software they create helps real people in their everyday lives.
 Developers want to work for purpose-driven organizations that make a point to improve society, whether directly through their products or by volunteering.

 Research proves additional money only brings people more happiness up to $75,000 per year.
 Considering most in-demand technology roles pay at or above that level, it’s no wonder technologists are looking for differentiators outside of salary to drive their career decisions.
 What benefits does your company provide?
 Do you offer health insurance, work-life balance, free food, catered lunches, gym memberships, onsite daycare, or fun employee events?
 Any of these perks can be the x-factor that converts a candidate into an employee.

 The Keys to Staying Within Your IT Hiring Budget

 Matters of money are delicate, but when you’re genuinely interested in a candidate it’s time to drop the poker face and be very intentional.
 Adjust your expectations to match the market, extend your offer, and clearly relate what’s in it for the technologist sitting across from you.
 Doing so sends a strong message, ends an interview on a high note, and makes landing a skilled employee for your open role that much easier.

-Looking for up-to-date technologist market rates for Denver or Boston?
-Download your free 2019 Technology Salary Guide here.
+Looking for up-to-date technologist market rates for Denver?
+Download your free Denver Technology Salary Guide here.